NiccoloTosato/SIMPLE/README.md

 - Dirichlet and Neuman b.c are available.
 - Temperature scalar field.

-Porting of old and ugly python code to cpp in order to add openMP + MPI support, irregular grid and better poisson solver.
+Porting of old and ugly fortran90 code to cpp in order to add openMP + MPI support, irregular grid and better poisson solver.